 During 2017-18 the Committee reviewed its remit to gain assurance that it is fulfilling its oversight role.
 As part of this review it was agreed that it would enhance its oversight of the HCPC's registration function performance during 2018-19.
-This is so that the Committee can better assure itself as to the registration decisions being taken on its behalf.
+This is so that the Committee can better assure itself as to the registration decisions being taken in its name through the scheme of delegation.